ten-blue-links/fxt/doc/quick-start.md

 ## Feature Extraction
-With an index created, it is now possible to run the feature extraction component via the `extract_features` program.
+With an index created, it is now possible to run the feature extraction component via the `extractor` program.
 To do this we need to:

 1. Create a query file in the right format: